Passive House Retrofit Payback Calculator

 Green Loan 1.5% $700 energy + $3,360 loan payment $1,550 savings vs. baseline Loan term dependent

 These comparisons highlight how financing, energy price escalation, and additional measures like rooftop solar shift the financial picture.
-Use the calculator to customize the scenarios and export the summary as a CSV file to collaborate with lenders, contractors, or sustainability consultants.
+Use the calculator to customize the assumptions that matter in your case and export the summary as a CSV file if you want to share a scenario with lenders, contractors, or sustainability consultants.

 Making the Most of Your Results